 The resource inventory will be used to identify sensitive areas that need special attention, protection or management, and to locate areas that are appropriate for any recreational or administrative facilities.
 Infrastructure development will primarily be located in already disturbed areas and will be the absolute minimum required to allow public access for the uses mentioned above, to provide facilities to accommodate public use, and to administer and manage the property.

-The Division will promote recreation and environmental education in the natural environment.
-Due to the wet nature of the project, it is not anticipated that recreational facilities will be developed.
+The Division will promote recreation and environmenwet nature of the project, it is not anticipated that recreational facilities will be developed.
 However, if it is determined that facilities are needed, the use of low impact, rustic facilities will be stressed.
 High impact, organized recreation areas will be discouraged because of possible adverse effects on the natural environment.
 Unnecessary roads, firelines and hydrological disturbances will be abandoned and/or restored to the greatest extent practical.